dirvine/data_chain/docs/0029-data-blocks.md

 2. A chain may contain an older link that is validate-able as there is a common link in a current held chain and the published one.
-The published chain may hold data after this point that cannot be validated, however the data up to the point of a common link (a link that holds enough common nodes to provide a majority against a link we already know in our own chain).
+The published chain may hold data after this point that cannot be validated, however the data up to the point of a common link (a link that holds enough common nodes to provide a majority against a link we already know in our own chain) can be proven valid.
 This phenomenon allows even older data than we know to be collected and increase the length of the current chain.
 This allows the adding of "history" to an existing chain.

 ## Routing requirements

+1. A node address will be a cryptographic signing key.

+2. A node will attempt to join a previous group with the last known key.
+It will not though, join the routing table at that stage.
+Routing will ask the upper layer (vaults in this case) if that node is acceptable.
+While this process is taking place this joining node will be added to a list of nodes attempting to join.
+If vaults agree the node is OK then routing will add this node to the routing table.

+3. If vaults reject a node, then it will follow the normal joining process (secure join)

+## Vault requirements

+1. A vault will allow majority - 1 nodes to join via the mechanism above.

+2. On receiving a join request for a node (from routing), vaults will request the nodes `DataChain`

+3. If this nodes `DataChain` is longer than an existing majority - 1 nodes, then nodes query the joining node for data from the chain and then it is allowed to join.

+4. All nodes that can hold a lot of data will try and build their data chain from existing nodes holding such data (`Archive Nodes`).
+This data is transferred with the lowest priority.

+5. On a churn even a node that is off line for a period may find on restart an existing node did build a chain and now this restarting node has to join another group to begin the process again of building a data chain.

+Nodes will build their chains to become more valuable to the network and therefore earn more safecoin.
+This process will encourage high capability nodes to spread evenly across the network.

+Lower capability nodes will not attempt to build data history and will therefore have less earning potential.
+This is perfectly good though and possibly a requirement of such a network.

 ##When the network is growing